-The example is built from 2 files, main.c which holds the example logic and flow_blocks.c that holds the implementation for building the flow rule.
+The example is build from 2 main files, main.c which holds the example logic and flow\blocks.c that holds the implementation for building the flow rule.

 The following sections provide an explanation of the main components of the code.